kamwithak/competitiveProgramming/README.md

 ## About The Project

 This is a repo containing various programming problems that cover CS Fundamentals, Algorithms, and Advanced Data Structures.
-Generally, the problems and solutions that you will find here are well-studied and can be further explored on platforms like YouTube.
+Generally, the problems and solutions that you will find here are well-studied and universally understood.

 ### Built With